Skip to Content

 Hang or Fold Sweaters and Hoodies?

 But really, the best way to store your overshirts is to just roll them up.
-I made a video about it a while back.
-Check it out:

 3 Clever Ways to Fold Sweaters (and Save Space)